Battle of Jaji: Background

-In 1986, Maktab al-Khadamat relocated most of its operations to Sadda and initiated a training program to train fighters to wage jihad inside Afghanistan.
+In 1986, MaK relocated most of its operations to Sadda and initiated a training program to train fighters to wage jihad inside Afghanistan.
 However, the program was a failure, with poorly prepared brigades being turned away from the battlefield by the Afghans.
 This disillusioned bin Laden, leading him to withdraw from the group and start his own training program within Afghanistan, rather than in neighboring Pakistan.

 Bin Laden selected the mountainous region of Jaji as the site for his operations, which he named "Masada," meaning "the Lion's Den."
 He strategically positioned the base close to Soviet positions, intending to confront the enemy head-on and hoping that the Soviets would attack it.
 Bin Laden became disillusioned with training programs run from Pakistan and decided to establish his own base inside Afghanistan.
-The construction of the Lions Den symbolized his move toward autonomy in organizing jihadist fighters and reducing dependence on Pakistani facilities.
+The construction of the Masada symbolized his move toward autonomy in organizing jihadist fighters and reducing dependence on Pakistani facilities.

 Drawing on his construction expertise and his immense available resources, bin Laden constructed a series of fortifications in the vicinity of Jaji.
 Some Arabs supporting the Afghan resistance in Pakistan tried to dissuade bin Laden from focusing solely on training non-Afghan fighters, fearing that it would alienate the Afghans.

 Nevertheless, bin Laden remained undeterred.
 He equipped his Arab fighters with Kalashnikov rifles and rocket-propelled grenades, initiating small-scale attacks against the Soviets.
 Although his Arab fighters suffered immediate casualties, it was perceived as a positive outcome by the jihadists seeking martyrdom.

-By May 1987, bin Laden had built up his base to the extent that it finally caught Soviet attention, and they launched an attack on it on May 12, 1987.
+By May 1987, bin Laden had built up his base to the extent that it finally caught Soviet attention, and they launched an attack on it on 12 May.
 However, this was not only an attack against bin Laden's base, but a broad Soviet offensive to relieve a Soviet fort in the area, and the offensive included attacks against many other mujahideen groups in the area.